 For many parents, taking a preemie home from the neonatal intensive care unit (NICU) is both the best and the scariest day of their lives.
 If you’re feeling this way, don’t worry!
 It might take a little getting used to, but your preemie’s care will soon become second nature to you.

-In general, a preemie can leave the NICU when he can keep himself warm, can breastfeed or bottle-feed, and is growing at a healthy rate.
+In general, a preemie can leave the NICU when they can keep themself warm, can breastfeed or bottle-feed, and is growing at a healthy rate.
 Having standard signs of readiness doesn’t mean that all preemies need the same kind of care once they’re home, though.
 Some need a lot of care, some need just a little bit more than any other newborn, and others are somewhere in the middle.
-But no matter what, there are some things to know about taking care of a preemie once his time in the NICU is finished.
+But no matter what, there are some things to know about taking care of a preemie once their time in the NICU is finished.

 - You might need to bring medical equipment home with you: It’s not uncommon for preemies to be sent home with certain kinds of equipment to support them until they’re developed enough to safely breathe or feed on their own.
 Equipment you might need could be oxygen, breathing monitors, or feeding tubes.
 Your baby’s caregivers will talk to you about this equipment before your baby is officially discharged from the NICU.